nyc-fiddler-crabs-2017/Laboratory-Retrievers/README.md

 WE ARE:
 - Alejandro Camacho
-- Alexandra Hill
+- Alexandra Hill got hit by a bus, Richard Kim took her place!
 - Alex Persaud
 - Brent Unkrich
-- Thomas Feng
+- Thomas Feng also git hit by a bus, we're waiting for the results of his operation...